Few viruses have been researched as intensively and for as long as HIV, and there have been significant advances in treatment.

 Someone with a functional cure would have low levels of the dormant virus in their body.
 They would not need to take medication to maintain this state and would have no risk of transmitting the virus.

-This type of cure is also known as the “cancer model,” as the aim is long-term remission with fewer than 50 copies of viral RNA per ml of blood.
+This type of cure is also known as the “cancer model,” as the aim is long-term remission with fewer than

 Some research has found that certain people who receive antiretroviral therapy very soon after they contract HIV can achieve long-term remission without medication.
 Doctors and researchers sometimes refer to people who receive this treatment as “post-treatment controllers.”